John Rillie

 John Peter Rillie (born 4 November 1971) is an Australian basketball coach and former player.
 He currently serves as head coach of the Perth Wildcats of the National Basketball League (NBL).
 He played 16 seasons in the NBL between 1995 and 2010 before embarking on a coaching career in the United States' college system.

-Early life
+Early life and career

 Rillie was born in Toowoomba, Queensland.
 Growing up in Toowoomba, he played basketball, cricket and Australian rules football.
 He attended Harristown State High School.

+Rillie began his career with the Toowoomba Mountaineers in the Queensland Basketball League (QBL), where he was a member of the Mountaineers' back-to-back QBL championships in 1990 and 1991.

 College career

 Rillie moved to the United States in 1991 to play college basketball for Tacoma Community College.
 In 1992, he transferred to Gonzaga, where he played the next three years.
 During his three seasons with the Bulldogs, he helped lead the team to the 1994 National Invitation Tournament and the school's first berth in the NCAA tournament in 1995.

 Professional career

 After graduating college, Rillie returned to Australia and debuted in the National Basketball League (NBL) during the 1995 season with the Brisbane Bullets, where he won NBL Rookie of the Year.
 He joined the Adelaide 36ers in 1996 and played three seasons for them, winning a championship in 1998.

 For the 1998–99 NBL season, Rillie joined the West Sydney Razorbacks.
 During the 1999 and 2000 off-seasons, he played for the Penrith Panthers in the SEABL.

 After four seasons with the Razorbacks and a grand final appearance in 2001–02, Rillie moved to Greece for the 2002–03 season to play for AEK Athens.
 He returned to Australia in December 2002 and re-joined the Razorbacks.
 On 1 March 2003, he scored 45 points and made eleven 3-pointers in a 113–102 win over the Canberra Cannons.
 His 23.6 points per game during the 2002–03 NBL season earned him the scoring title.
 He had another 45-point game during the semi-finals of the 2003–04 NBL season.
 That season, he was named All-NBL First Team and helped the Razorbacks reach the grand final.
 He was subsequently granted a release from the final year of his contract with West Sydney.

 In June 2004, Rillie signed with the Townsville Crocodiles.
 On 18 February 2009, he scored 34 points and made ten 3-pointers in the Crocodiles' 103–96 win over the Perth Wildcats in the elimination final.

 His final season in the NBL came in 2009–10 with the New Zealand Breakers.
 He was limited to 12 games.

 In 481 NBL games, Rillie averaged 16.3 points, 5.8 rebounds, 3.7 assists and 1.1 steals per game.

+In November 2024, Rillie was inducted into the Queensland Basketball Hall of Fame.